ArthurThomasset/top-chef/README.md

 # TOP CHEF

+To run the code of the server-side you need to install "request" and "cheerio"

+	npm install request
+	npm install cheerio

+To run the code of the client-side you need to install React in client_side\michelin_fourchette_app

+	npm install
+	npm start
+	go to localhost:3000

+Because the LaFourchette website block me I can't run my script to get all the new deals so I decided to use an old JSON with the deals that I got before my ban (in "outputDeals.json"), however you can still scrapp all the starred restaurants from "michelin.js" and they will be saved in a JSON file called "output".

 > Eat well and cheaper than usually

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->